literalplus/tingo/README.md

 # Tingo

 __Tingo__ is a web application built to manage teacher bingos.
-It uses technologies like AngularJS (JS is bad, I know, but this is supposed to be a simple and fast project), lesscss and the Spring Framework.
+It uses technologies like AngularJS, lesscss and the Spring Framework.
 Also check out [sic](https://github.com/literalplus/sic), which is a citation management software.

 ## What is it?